PugtgYosuky/AI4Birth/README.md

 # AI4Birth

 Predicting  delivery type (normal or cesarean) using machine learning (ML) techniques to assist in obstetric decision-making and improve maternal care.
 An external validation of the models using the Consortium on Safe Labor (CSL) dataset was also added.
-The multivariable prediction model uses retrospectively collected tabular data to train a ML model
+The multivariable prediction model uses retrospectively collected tabular data to train a ML model.

+Note: All scripts and notebooks that contained direct information about the datasets were removed for privacy reasons.

 ## Authors